marc2332/freya/book/src/learn/performance.md

 }
 ```

-This is bad because we are storing a derived value (double_state) in a reactive wrapper (signala).
+This is bad because we are storing a derived value (double_state) in an unnecessary reactive wrapper (signal).
 The flow would have been:
 ```
                              (initial) -> state: 0 , double_state: 0